SantiagoMaya10/ppi_pl_MAYAls/README.md

 ## Content

-Our channel is based on the principles and concepts discussed in the following books:
+Our channel is based on (but not closed to) the principles and concepts discussed in the following books:

 - **Clean Code**: Robert C. Martin
 - **Clean Architecture**: Robert C. Martin